 Controlling weeds before they control you is essential for a lawn.
-Good quality weed control begins with a pre-emergent herbicide like Barricade.
+Good quality weed control begins with a pre-emergent herbicide.

 Once your barrier is down, that stops weeds from invading your lawn, a close inspection of your emerged weed populations will guide you as to what post emergent herbicide to use to tackle the unwanted weeds.

 Keep in mind that most grass weeds are very difficult to take out of your lawn so a pre-emergent strategy is always better than trying to implement a weed control strategy after the weeds have already emerged.